Sean-64/Desktop-Configuration/README.md

 ### Login

-The login is the first step you'll encounter when starting your PC So it needs to be welcoming as mush as possible
+The login is the first step you'll encounter when starting your PC<br/>
+So it needs to be welcoming as mush as possible

 Go to _Settings > Startup and Shutdown > Login Screen (SDDM)_,
-I personally downloaded a SDDM themes called **Vimix**
+I personally downloaded an SDDM theme called **Vimix**

 You can even change the background